DFHack/dfhack/docs/Compile.rst

 First, run ``set_df_path.vbs`` and point the dialog that pops up at a suitable DF installation which is of the appropriate version for the DFHack you are compiling.
+The result is the creation of the file ``DF_PATH.txt`` in the build directory.
+It contains the full path to the destination directory.
+You could therefore also create this file manually - or copy in a pre-prepared version - if you prefer.

 Next, run one of the scripts with ``generate`` prefix.
 These create the MSVC solution file(s):

 * ``all`` will create a solution with everything enabled (and the kitchen sink).
-* ``gui`` will pop up the cmake gui and let you pick and choose what to build.
+* ``gui`` will pop up the CMake GUI and let you choose what to build.
   This is probably what you want most of the time.
 Set the options you are interested in, then hit configure, then generate.
 More options can appear after the configure step.
 * ``minimal`` will create a minimal solution with just the bare necessities -